 If you answered yes to any of those questions, you are probably a member of today’s new upper class.
 Even if you didn’t, you’d still better pay attention, because these Bobos define our age.
 Their hybrid culture is the atmosphere we breathe.
 Their status codes govern social life, and their moral codes govern ethics and influence our politics.
 Bobos in Paradise is a witty and serious look at the cultural consequences of the information age and a penetrating description of how we live now.

 David Brooks is one of the nation’s leading writers and commentators.
 He is an op-ed columnist for The New York Times and appears regularly on PBS NewsHour and Meet the Press.
-He is the bestselling author of The Social Animal:… More about David Brooks
+He is the bestselling author of The Road to… More about David Brooks

 Published by Random House Audio Nov 14, 2000| 477 Minutes| ISBN 9780375417894